Spiritual Awakening

 We need a spiritual awakening, which creates a personality change that breaks the grip of family dysfunction on the soul.
 Only God, as we understand God, can bring about this change.

-This passage argues that spiritual awakening is not peripheral but constitutively necessary to recovery, functioning as the agent of personality change that dissolves intergenerational patterns of dysfunction.
+This passage argues that spiritual awakening is therapeutically indispensable in the ACA context, functioning as the agent of personality change capable of dissolving intergenerational dysfunction.

 INC , ACA WSO, ADULT CHILDREN OF ALCOHOLICS DYSFUNCTIONAL FAMILIES, 2012thesis